Shokr/SupermarketReceipt-Refactoring-Kata-Python/README.md

 * Have Python installed
 * Clone the repository
-* On the command line, enter the `SupermarketReceipt-Refactoring-Kata/python` directory
+* On the command line, enter the `SupermarketReceipt-Refactoring-Kata-Python` directory
 * On the command line, install requirements, e.g. on the`python -m pip install -r requirements.txt`

 ## Running Tests